omahs/docs-36/docs/tutorials/build-first-react.md

 ### Login with different providers

-After see how it is possible list some data coming from the blockchain let's see how you can login with your Nevermined dApp using our catalog integration with different providers.
+After seeing how it is possible to list some data coming from the blockchain let's see how you can login with your Nevermined dApp using our catalog integration with different providers.

 1. Run `yarn add @nevermined-io/catalog-providers` or `npm install --save @nevermined-io/catalog-providers` depending of your favourite package manager.
 This library plan to give support to more wallet providers in near future.
-Stay tunned.
+Stay tuned.

 2. As before, add the WalletProvider in `index.tsx`.